uplinkhq/docs/docs/freelancers/why-uplink.md

 ---
-description: >-
+sidebar_position: 1
+---

+# Why Uplink?

 There are many freelancer networks, job boards and other ways for freelancers to find new projects or connect to their peers.
 Why should you join Uplink?
----

-# Why Uplink?

 **Our aim is to offer so many useful services to Germany-based IT freelancers that it doesn't make sense to NOT be a member of Uplink! 😄**